cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/03-cloud-challenges.md

 teaching: 10
 exercises: 60
 questions:
-- "How to adapt the workflow to me needs?"
+- "How to adapt the workflow to my needs?"
 - "How to get my own code in the processing step?"
 - "How to change the resource requests for a workflow step?"
 objectives: